-Sickness benefit (nonsubsidized): The benefit is 60% of earnings in the last 6 months (40% if hospitalized) and is paid after a 3-day waiting period, for up to 26 weeks.
+Sickness benefit: 60% of earnings in the last six months (40% if hospitalized) is paid after a three-day waiting period, for up to 26 weeks.

-Maternity benefit (nonsubsidized): The total benefit is 3 months of insured earnings and is paid for 6 weeks before and 6 weeks after the expected date of childbirth.
+Maternity benefit: The total benefit is three months of the insured's earnings and is paid for six weeks before and six weeks after the expected date of childbirth.